Summer is a great season to visit newly renovated PowellsWood Garden, 430 S. Dash Point Road.

 Tea, cookies, and scones will be available for purchase in the Garden Room.
 A small pot of tea, two cookies, and a scone is $10.00 , tax included.

 The re-opening marks a return to the garden’s regular open hours of 10:00 a.m. to 3:00 p.m.
-Tuesday – Saturday through October.This entry was posted in Events Listings, Garden Journal by PowellsWood
+Tuesday – Saturday through October.This entry was posted on 05/25/2013 in Northwest Gardening Blog by PowellsWood